Eridan-Games-Studio/eridan-wiki/docs/worlds/rule-of-rika/factions/xia/xia-distribution.md

 “Not threatening your sovereignty,” Du responded in a cool, secure voice.
 “We just wish to take this matter seriously.
-The connection I am currently running on is a high-speed one, and I can report back to my heaven for further assistance if required -
+The connection I am currently running on is a high-speed one, and I can report back to my heaven for further assistance if required...Matriarch.”
-- Matriarch.”

 "Oh, is that so?”
 She let loose a big grin, the fur on her neck electrifying.
 “So, the distribution is ready to invest more resources into the completion of this service?